PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/07 2 months later.md

 The next words she cut off, and Clara smiled at her friend as they both shared the sombre moment.
 Clara turned away from Ashna after a moment to place her hand on the windowsill and look out at the street below, "Do you know why your foresight failed..?
 I know you were worried about it for the last little while."

 Ashna for her part turned back to her desk, "It's difficult, difficult, yes," her scaled brow furrowing as she absently scratched off one of her shedding scales.
-"It's been bothering me, but maybe not as much as radient magic.
+"It's been bothering me, but maybe not as much as radiant magic.
 How do powerful beings like Gods and the like use magic without the weave?
 It doesn't make sense, make sense..."

 Clara could hear in her friend's demeanour that the question was being avoided.
 For someone who took great pride in tarot and divination, not being able to foresee the death of their dearest friend must have felt deeply frightening, at least that was what Clara presumed.
 She could tell that Ashna had spent the time with her nose buried in books and questions to avoid the topic, but didn't know how to support her beyond the occasional visit and sweet bun.